vsilaev/tascalate-instrument/README.md

 It worth to mention, that developers, who creates own custom class loaders, may implement `ClassEmitter` interface for the custom class loader.
 And this emitter will take precedence in the emitter-resolution algorithm.

-To use a library with Java 8 you have to add the single dependency:
+To use the library, you have to add the single dependency:
 ```xml
 <dependency>
     <groupId>net.tascalate.instrument</groupId>